OSC/ood-documentation/develop/_sources/how-tos/app-development/interactive.rst.txt

 Interactive Apps
 ================

-:ref:`interactive` can be developed and deployed using the same tools that are currently provided for all Open OnDemand applications but requires further :ref:`app-development-interactive-setup`.
+Interactive apps can be developed and deployed using the same tools that are currently provided for all Open OnDemand applications but requires further :ref:`app-development-interactive-setup`.